-Our catastrophe event retention is currently \$12.5 million for all perils.
-Our reinsurance coverage exhausts at \$2.15 billion for earthquake events, \$1.01 billion for Hawaii hurricane events, and \$250 million for continental U.S. hurricane events, with coverage in excess of our estimated peak zone 1 in 250 year PML event and in excess of our A.M.
+Our reinsurance coverage currently exhausts at \$2.71 billion for earthquake events, \$800 million for Hawaii hurricane events, and \$100 million for continental U.S. hurricane events, with coverage in excess of our estimated peak zone 1 in 250 year PML event and in excess of our A.M.
 Best threshold.
+Our catastrophe event retention is currently \$17.5 million for all perils.
 In addition to our event retention, we may also incur additional reinsurance expenses upon a catastrophe event.
-While we only select reinsurers whom we believe to have acceptable credit, if our reinsurers are unable to pay the claims for which they are responsible, we ultimately retain primary liability.
-Furthermore, our earthquake policies do not provide coverage for fire damage arising from an earthquake.
-While we believe this risk transfer program reduces volatility in our earnings, one or more severe catastrophe events could result in claims that substantially exceed the limits of our reinsurance coverage.
-Furthermore, catastrophe events which cause our reinsurers to incur losses may increase the cost of reinsurance in future periods or make it more difficult to obtain reinsurance on commercially acceptable terms.
+While we only select reinsurers whom we believe to have acceptable credit, if our reinsurers are unable to pay the claims for which they are responsible, we retain primary liability.
+Our earthquake policies do not provide coverage for fire damage arising from an earthquake.
+Catastrophe events which cause our reinsurers to incur losses may increase the cost of reinsurance in future periods or make it more difficult to obtain reinsurance on commercially acceptable terms.
+While we believe our risk transfer program reduces exposure to catastrophe losses and earnings volatility, one or more severe catastrophe events could result in claims that exceed the limits of our reinsurance coverage.